MihirsinhChauhan/Product_Teardown-Fold/README.md

 Fold's onboarding story is fundamentally about **trust transformation**—taking a complete stranger and, within minutes, earning the right to access their most sensitive financial data through India's revolutionary Account Aggregator framework.
 This isn't just user registration; it's introducing users to a game-changing way to manage their financial life.

-**Understanding Account Aggregators**: The RBI-licensed Account Aggregator (AA) framework is transformative for financial services in India.
-As defined by RBI: *"When the customer gives consent to an Account Aggregator (AA), it collects your digital financial data from one or more accounts, and delivers it to the financial institution that is providing services like loan or insurance to you."*

-**Fold's Innovation**: While traditional AA use cases focus on lending and insurance, Fold uses **Finvu Account Aggregator** to create something entirely different—a comprehensive personal finance management experience.
-Instead of using AA data to assess creditworthiness, Fold uses it to give users unprecedented visibility and control over their financial lives.
+**Fold's AA Innovation**: Fold leverages **Finvu Account Aggregator** to create a comprehensive personal finance management experience, giving users unprecedented visibility and control over their financial lives.

 **The Challenge**: Users arrive with natural hesitation about sharing financial access with a new app, and many don't understand the AA framework or its benefits.